 Amy Stiffarm has more than 8 years of experience in research and public health.
-She is a member of the Aaniiih (Gros Ventre) tribe of the Fort Belknap Indian Community in Montana.

 Prior to working for JBA, Stiffarm supported community-based participatory research with several tribes across the United States.
 That work examined heavy metal contamination in traditional foods.
 She received her M.P.H. from the University of Montana, where she focused on maternal and child health in Native American populations.